 Introduction to network user authentication with SSSD

-The System Security Services Daemon (SSSD) is actually a collection of daemons that handle authentication, authorisation, and user and group information from a variety of network sources.
-It’s a useful tool for administrators of Linux and UNIX-based systems, particularly in enterprise systems which may need to integrate with other directory, access control and authentication services.
+The System Security Services Daemon (SSSD) is a collection of daemons that handle authentication, authorisation, and user and group information from a variety of network sources.
+It’s a useful tool for administrators of Linux and UNIX-based systems, particularly if enterprise systems need to integrate with other directory, access control and authentication services.

 Common deployment scenarios

-At its core, SSSD has support for a variety of authorisation and identity services, such as Active Directory, LDAP, and Kerberos.
-See the following guides to discover how to set up SSSD with…
+The SSSD supports a variety of authorisation and identity services, such as Active Directory, LDAP, and Kerberos.
+The following guides will help you set up SSSD for:

 Integration with PAM and NSS